schreter/hue_rule_configurator/README.md

 configuration, but instead of button IDs we have values which are set from outside.
 Values 0 and 1 are reserved (0 for boot time and 1 for no action).

-External input uses CLIP sensor named `ExternalInput`.
+External input uses CLIP state sensor named `ExternalInput`.
 If such a sensor doesn't exist, it will be created.

 Since this particular example uses multi-state buttons, we need a state sensor to store the current state of the switch to detect multiple presses.
 You can see that for input `11`, we have three scenes